jfalkinburg/ECE383_slides/L3/slides.md

 ## Identifier

-- Identifier is the name of na object
+- Identifier is the name of an object
 - Basic rules:
   - Can only contain alphabetic letters, decimal digits, and underscore
   - The first character must be a letter